The Complete Jewish Study Bible Review

 - Geography of the Land of Israel

 - Kingdoms of Israel and Judah during the Divided Monarchy

 - The Land of Israel in the First Century of The Common Era

 - The Roman Empire – Paul’s Journeys

 - Jerusalem and the Temple in the Times of the Tanakh

 - Jerusalem and the Temple in the Second Temple Period

 - Jewish and Christian Communities in Late Antiquity

 I love this study Bible.
-As a beginning level student of both the Hebrew language and Jewish culture I find it an invaluable tool.
+As a beginning-level student of both the Hebrew language and Jewish culture, I find it an invaluable tool.
 In one place I can look up pronunciations, read about Jewish customs, find the traditional Jewish understanding of verses, and much more.
 It is a Bible I plan to thoroughly study, and refer back to frequently for months or years to come.
 It won’t replace the main Bible I carry to church (I need one with the traditional Christian ordering of the Old Testament, a more common translation, and more references for that) but I will take it along to some services and Bible studies with my main Bible.
-I think the Complete Jewish Study Bible would be a good addition to the library of anyone wanting to clarify the Jewish nature of the B’rit Hadashah (New Testament) or wanting to know more about the Jewish traditions and beliefs that are the root of Christian faith.
+I think the Complete Jewish Study Bible would be a good addition to the library of anyone wanting to clarify the Jewish nature of the B’rit Hadashah (New Testament) or wanting to know more about the Jewish traditions and beliefs that are the root of the Christian faith.

 Photography by hannah C brown.